 There are many clinical studies demonstrating the utility of TENS therapy.
 If you are active and have arthritis in the knee, one study showed improved mobility during and immediately after a TENS therapy session.
 Furthermore, the nonpharmacologic (drug-free) recommendations from the American College of Rheumatology includes patients instruction in the use of a TENS device.

 When seeking a TENS unit, do your research.
 There are many devices available with different features for you to consider.
-For more information on TENS devices, start here.
+Explore OMRON Healthcare for more information on TENS devices.
 As with any treatment or therapy, consult your doctor or other healthcare professional to see if a TENS device might be right for you.